madeadityaputra/js-oop/README.md

 # oop-js

-learn about oop in java script
+Learn about oop in java script